 The MBBS/PhD is a full-time combined programme extending over not less than nine years and leading to the award of both MBBS and PhD degrees upon graduation.
-If you are admitted into this programme, you will pursue full-time research under the supervision of Faculty teachers, and undertake coursework prescribed by the Graduate School and the Faculty, and you can attend optional clinical study sessions that are of your interest.
+If you are admitted to this programme, you will pursue full-time research under the supervision of Faculty teachers and undertake coursework prescribed by the Graduate School and the Faculty.
+You may also attend optional clinical study sessions that are of your interest.

-An exciting feature of this programme is that you can receive part of your training at internationally-renowned institutions overseas through the Faculty’s international network for research collaborations.
+An exciting feature of this programme is that you may receive part of your training at internationally-renowned institutions overseas through the Faculty’s international network for research collaborations.

-HKUMed also has joint-PhD/joint educational placement for PhD programmes with King’s College London and the University of Toronto.
+HKUMed also has joint PhD/joint educational placement for PhD programmes with King’s College London and the University of Toronto.

-If you undertake the intercalated MRes[Med] during your Enrichment Year, you can apply to transfer your candidature to the MBBS/PhD programme no later than the 8th month of the MRes[Med].
+If you undertake the intercalated Master of Research in Medicine (MRes[Med]) during your Enrichment Year, you can apply to transfer your candidature to the MBBS/PhD programme no later than the 8th month of the MRes[Med].
 The time you spent on MRes[Med] would be counted towards the probationary period for your PhD study.
 After submitting your thesis in the last year of PhD study, you would then re-enter the MBBS programme in Year 4 and complete the remaining years up to Year 6.
-In a nutshell, this pathway involves two years of MBBS, one year of MRes[Med], three years of PhD, and three more years of MBBS, enabling you to earn the two degrees in 9 years.
+In a nutshell, this pathway involves two years of MBBS, one year of MRes[Med], three years of PhD, and three more years of MBBS, enabling you to earn the two degrees in nine years.

 Professional Recognition & Career Prospects

-If you want to become a Specialist, you should then be prepared for more years of postgraduate training and further examinations.
+If you want to become a specialist, you are then required to undergo more years of postgraduate training and further examinations.
 Postgraduate and specialist training is administered through the Hong Kong Academy of Medicine and its constituent colleges.